 Unified communications strategies offer significant benefits for the Earth's health, according to Cisco.
 Virtualizing collaboration and communication technologies is one of the pillars of a green IT strategy.
 Video conferencing, mobile phones and other telepresence solutions allow companies to cut down on the need for business travel, decreasing their carbon footprint in the form of employees who don't have to fly cross country to attend a meeting.
 This also helps organizations to be more productive, as they can address issues quickly and cost-effectively without impacting the environment.

-An Internet fax service complements this eco-friendly approach.
+An enterprise internet fax service complements this eco-friendly approach.
 Instead of using several pieces of paper for every document and cover letter and drying up ink cartridges by the boxful, organizations use FaxCore's secure, cloud-based Internet fax service to send documents online.
 This method also increases speed and security, making sending a fax a more efficient task that can benefit the environment at the same time.